-If you bought your VR3 at level C2, C3 or C4, the PIN required to activate this level, along with the PIN or PINs for any other features you have purchased, including Multicolour screen, can be found on white strips attached to the plastic CD envelope that came with the computer.
+If you bought your VR and wish to upgrade with a new PIN, please contact us or your dealer to purchase the PIN.
+Pin information can be found on white strips attached to the plastic CD envelope that came with the computer.
 Please keep a note of these PINs, and any other PINs you subsequently purchase, in a safe place.